Rutgers Global Grants

 Questions related to this grant should be directed to info@globalhealth.rutgers.edu and include “Global Health Seed Grant” in the subject line.

-Proposals should describe global learning--opportunities which are academically rigorous, degree-relevant, culturally transformative, and empower students for impact in local and global communities.
-Priority will be given for those proposals that address increased access and/or international service learning.
-Proposals should plan for program implementation in either Winter 2025, Spring 2025 or Summer 2025.
+Priority will be given to those proposals that address increased access and/or international service learning.
+Proposals should plan for program implementation in either Winter 2026, Spring Embedded 2026 or Summer 2026.
+All programs that are developed must work in partnership with the Study Abroad Office within Rutgers Global.

-Questions about Faculty-Led Study Abroad Grants should be directed to Lauren Meregalli-Ferrer, Director, Center for Global Education, lmeregalliferrer@global.rutgers.edu.
+Questions about Faculty-Led Study Abroad Grants should be directed to Lauren Meregalli Ferrer, Director, Study Abroad, lmeregalliferrer@global.rutgers.edu.

 Submission Process +

-Grant proposals should be submitted via the online application portal link.
+Grant proposals should be submitted via the online application portal links above.

-Completed applications for all grant proposals must be submitted on or before 5:00 p.m. on December 9, 2023.
+Completed applications for all grant proposals must be submitted on or before the deadline.
 Proposals may be individual—submitted by a faculty member—or institutional—submitted by programs, institutes, centers, departments, or schools.
 However, each proposal may only have a single Principal Investigator.

 An example list of the questions in the online proposal submission portal can be found in the templates listed below.
 The online application process will have a place for you to upload the following required documents: